Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Experiments

 \subsection{Discussion and analysis}

 We analyze our results in more depth and discuss the contributions of design choices in this section.

 \paragraph{Effect of structured reward} Figure~\ref{fig:total-advantage} shows how the structured reward creates an advantage for successful tool use during training.
-We plot the log of the average advantage for the following three categories of responses: 1) no tool use; 2) successful tool use; 3) failed tool use.
+We plot the total observed advantage grouped by the category of rollout: 1) no tool use; 2) successful tool use; 3) failed tool use.
 Our training paradigm ensures that successful tool-use calls will be reliably rewarded as training progresses.
 Moreover, we find that responses without any tool use will receive a negative advantage compared to failed tool-use calls.
 This supports our belief that our reward structure contains a good signal for the model to tackle tasks that require understanding of visual details in high-resolution images.

-\paragraph{Effect of data mix choice} Before using the training examples where the base model achieves $<$ 0.5 VQA score from 8-shot evaluation, we also explored training the model with difficult data only, where only the examples for which the base model gets an average of 0 VQA score are selected, as detailed in \ref{method:details}.
+\paragraph{Effect of data mix choice} Before using the training examples where the base model achieves $<$ 0.5 VQA score from 8-shot evaluation, we also explored training the model with difficult data only, where only the examples for which the base model gets an average of 0 VQA score are selected, as detailed in Section \ref{method:details}.
 We find that this data selection strategy hurts rather than helping the model's performance, resulting in 71.7\% accuracy on $V^*$Bench, which is lower than the baseline.
-We conjecture that the training model generates too few responses that receive rewards other than for format.
-Therefore, the training fails to provide any signal for the model to answer those tough questions correctly.
+We conjecture that this training distribution was not representative of the broader task distribution seen during evaluation.
+As a result, the model failed to generalize to the questions encountered at test time.
+Interestingly, this was the only setting in which the model learned to use the tool without any explicit reward for doing so ($\gamma = 0$), suggesting that tool use can emerge naturally when the model is sufficiently uncertain.

 \paragraph{Effect of inference time image resolution} As shown in Figure~\ref{fig:ablation-study}, we notice that using RL to train the VLM for tool-use substantially improves the model's performance on $V^*$Bench, even if image resolution is reduced at inference time.
 This implies that a potential application of our model is to perform low-resolution inference and use a zoom-in tool on high-resolution tasks, thereby improving the system's inference efficiency.
 Furthermore, we also notice that resizing the crop dimension to match the input image plays an essential role in accuracy improvements.
-Without applying this technique, the model's performance degrades to baseline level.
+Without applying this technique, the model's performance degrades to a baseline level.